-Berivan Orucoglu is the program manager of the Supporting Human Rights Defenders program at the McCain Institute for International Leadership at Arizona State University.
-In this role, Orucoglu works with the senior director for Human Rights and Democracy to provide transition assistance to human rights activists forced to flee their surroundings because of threats – thus enabling them to remain engage in the fight for human rights.
+Ms. Orucoglu is currently the Manager of the Human Rights Defenders Program at the McCain Institute for International Leadership at ASU.
+In this role, she works with the Senior Director for Human Rights and Democracy to provide transition assistance to human rights activists forced to flee their surroundings because of threats – thus enabling them to remain engaged in the fight for human rights.

-Before moving to the United States, she has served as the senior communications advisor to the American Ambassador in Ankara, Turkey for three years.
-She drafted the Ambassador’s talking points and speeches, and prepared him, other senior Embassy officers, and visiting senior U.S. government officials for their public appearances and interactions with Turkish and world media.
-During her time at the Embassy, she regularly organized and supported high level visits to Turkey, winning the commendation of Vice President Biden, Secretary of State Kerry, former Secretary Clinton.
+Before moving to the US, she has served as the senior Communications Advisor to the American Ambassador in Ankara, Turkey for three years.
+She drafted the Ambassador’s talking points and speeches, and prepared him, other senior Embassy officers, and visiting senior US Government officials for their public appearances and interactions with Turkish and world media.
+During her time at the Embassy, she regularly organized and supported high level visits to Turkey, winning the commendation of former Vice President Biden, former Secretary of State Kerry, former Secretary Clinton.

 Before joining the Embassy, Ms. Orucoglu has worked for various media outlets in Turkey, Europe and the U.S. covering major news stories of the last decade.
 As a diplomatic correspondent, she has traveled to Iraq, Iran, Syria, Afghanistan, Pakistan and Gulf States.
 While based in Brussels, she followed EU, NATO and international summits.
 Ms.Orucoglu broke several major news stories and interviewed many prominent politicians.
 Her reporting focused on international relations, and her opinion columns advocated for strengthening democracy, human rights and rule of law.